-- Routing charges (e.g. Panama canal, Alameda Corridor)
+- Routing charges (e.g. Panama Canal, Alameda Corridor)

-Are International Ocean Freight Prices Changing?
+Are International Sea Freight Rates Changing?

 For several decades now, world trade has been fueled by an increasingly abundant supply of cheap products that kept getting cheaper.
 So cheap, that actual freight costs were almost irrelevant.
 But since 2012, there has been a dramatic fall in sea-freight rates – more than 75% on some routes.
-Part of this was due to plunging oil prices, but a lot too has been market forces at play.
-Carriers went on a container ship spending spree at the same time that demand for container freight began levelling off.
+Part of this was due to plunging oil prices, but a lot has been market forces at play.
+Carriers went on a container ship spending spree at the same time that demand for container freight began leveling off.
 Demand isn’t forecasted to reach supply levels until 2022, by some estimates.
 That’s rough news for ocean carriers, but great news for importers and exporters.

-Who Are The Top 5 Ocean Forwarders?
+Who Are The Top 5 Ocean Freight Forwarders?